On localisation of eigenfunctions of the Laplace operator: Introduction

 \begin{lemma} For $n\in \N$, let $f_n\in L^2(\Omega_n)$ with $\|f_{n}\|_2>0,$ and $|\Omega_n|<\infty$.
 Then $\big(f_{n}\big)$ localises in $L^2$ if and only if

 \end{lemma} Lemma \ref{lem0} shows that a vanishing $L^1$-$L^2$ participation ratio is equivalent to localisation.

 Definition \ref{def1} above was motivated by \eqref{ea} and \eqref{eb}.
-These, and other participation ratios, can be found in (7.1)--(7.3) of \cite{DG}.
 We note that the very general definition of localisation above, or alternatively vanishing $L^1$-$L^2$ participation ratio in case $p=2$, does not provide any information on where these sequences localise.
 However, in some concrete examples, such as in Example \ref{exa1} below, it is possible to obtain this information.